tangerinedream/AWS_EC2_Scheduler/README.md

 In the example workload, you see the Tag Name for the Workload is *Environment*.
 This example Workload consists of 3 Tiers and you can easily see that every Tier Tag Name is *ApplicationRole*, while each Tier has a different value.
 Every instance in the Workload belongs to one of {*Web*, *App*, or *DB*} tiers.

-### Enabling SSM
-ToDo: Add diagram

-Enabling this advanced feature will allow you to exclude a specific instance from being Stopped, by setting a flag in the instance's filesystem.
-Recall, the Scheduler doesn't manage the workload by scheduling instances.
-Rather at runtime, it visits each Tier within the Workload in the dependency order you specified, and only at that point does it determine instance membership in the tier.
-As such, the exemption request is handled outside of the context of the Scheduler, who will simply check to see if the exemption was set - by whatever means makes sense for your or your organization.

-Please be advised the Scheduler uses pessimistic/risk averse decision making.
-If for whatever reason the AWS_EC2_Scheduler cannot positively confirm the override file has not been set, it will *not* stop the instance.
-With SSM enabled, the Scheduler will only stop an instance if it can confirm the override file is absent.
-If, for example, the SSM command times-out prior to obtaining a result, that instance will not be stopped.
-This is by design.

-#### SSM Prerequisites
-1. A slightly more advanced IAM Policy will need to be used to enable these features.
-Additionally, an IAM Policy will need to be applied to the Instance Profile of the target instances.
-Please see [Enhanced IAM Policies](#enhanced-iam-policies)
-1. Create an S3 bucket for the SSM processing.
-This bucket will be the temporary storage SSM requires to store results.  ***Note*** Due to a limitation in SSM, the bucket must exist in the same region as where the target ssm instances (the workload) are running.
-Otherwise, SSM will **not** log the result, and as such, this software will poll S3 for 5 minutes per instance waiting for the SSM results to appear in S3, which will never happen.
-With pessimistic processing, in this scenario the Scheduler will *not* Stop the instance.
-    1. Configure Lifecycle rules on your bucket for 1 day, as the SSM result files are temporary and not easily accessible by anything other than the AWS_EC2_Scheduler (especially humans).
-As such once the result is obtained, the file is worthless.
-24 hours is plenty of time.
-    1. Network visibility is required to the target instances.
-If you are running the software outside of EC2, you may need a public IP address on target instances.
-You can check for network visibility by using the Management Console to run an SSM test command before attempting to use this software.
-If the Management Console (EC2-->Commands-->Command History-->Run Commmand) Filter doesn't show your targeted instances, then you will likely need to add a Public IP, or assign an EIP.
-This is an SSM dependency.

-For a full set of SSM Prerequsites, look [Here](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/remote-commands-prereq.html)

-#### Instance Exemption Details
-This is an advanced, optional feature.
-Since the product uses SSM, it will can check for the existence of an "override file" on the instance itself, only if you have configured *TierStopOverrideFilename* and *TierStopOverrideOperatingSystem*.
-When configured and the filename is present on the target instance in the correct location, the product will **not** stop the instance but rather bypass it.
-This will be logged in the Orchestrator.log file as well as published via SNS.
-The content of the override file is immaterial.

-You specify the location of the Override File, as well as the Operating System.
-SSM will simply check whether the file exists in the location you configure.
-If the file exists, the instance will be bypassed.

-SSM will introduce some latency in terms of how quickly the instance is attempted for Stop Action.

-Be sure to set the SSM timeout as directed by AWS as they are running the SSM service.
-By design, this feature uses pessimistic decisioning and if a positive confirmation cannot be obtained, the AWS_EC2_Scheduler will leave the instance running.
-Therefore when SSM timesout, it will leave the instance running.

 ---
 ## Architecture Guide